 The Crown Faculty Center

-More than a place, the Crown Faculty Center is also a metaphor for a program of activities throughout the college: faculty working on course enhancement; meeting with each other to discuss the ways students learn; thinking about the fundamentals of education in a liberal arts college; developing new approaches to teaching; implementing new technologies in the classroom; and evaluating the impact of teaching on student learning.
+The Crown Faculty Center programs develop teaching throughout the college in a variety of ways, which might include: faculty working on course enhancement; meeting with each other to discuss the ways students learn; thinking about the fundamentals of education in a liberal arts college; developing new approaches, practices, and pedagogies; implementing new technologies in the classroom; reflecting on our growth and practice; and evaluating the impact of teaching on student learning.